miraQlous/miraQlous.github.io/_pages/about.md

 > People who believe in miracles are as miraculous as miracles.
 (相信奇迹的人本身就和奇迹一样了不起)

-Greetings.
-Welcome to my website.
-I named it "miraqlous" after the adjective "miraculous" by replacing "cu" with "q".
-Initially I would like to create a delightful username that makes me encouraged.
-This word suddenly came to my mind and I surprisingly found my last name "Qiu" is fully involved in it.
-So, Yes!
-This website is to record my academic experience and mirror how solid my academic background is.
+Welcome.
+I named my website "miraqlous" after the adjective word "miraculous" .
+Initially I'd like to create a username that makes me encouraged and this quote suddenly came to my mind.
+More than surprisingly, by replacing "cu" with "q" I found my last name Qiu fully involved in the word miraculous.
+Perferct!
+So this website is created to record my academic experience and mirror how solid my academic background is.
 Please be my guest.

 Education
 ======